Theauxm/Pantree/README.md

 ---
 #### **MacOS:**

-The following has been adapted from https://flutter.dev/docs/get-started/install/macos
+The following has been adapted from [Flutter Install Guide for MacOS](https://flutter.dev/docs/get-started/install/macos)

-1. Download and Install the Flutter SDK from https://flutter.dev/docs/get-started/install/macos
+1. Download and Install the Flutter SDK from [here](https://flutter.dev/docs/get-started/install/macos)

 2. Extract the at desired location
   ```